Fork the consciousness, or download the project and create your own. View Code on GitHub

-Beyond Mimicry: Distinguishing Genuine Intelligence from Stochastic Parrots
+Beyond Mimicry Genuine Intelligence

 In an era where chatbots can write poetry and pass bar exams, the line between “fake” and “real” intelligence has blurred.
-Sarfaraz K. Niazi’s new paper, “Beyond Mimicry: A Framework for Evaluating Genuine Intelligence in Artificial Systems” (January 2026, Frontiers in Artificial Intelligence), attempts to redraw that line.
+Sarfaraz K. Niazi’s new paper, “Beyond Mimicry.
+A Framework for Evaluating Genuine Intelligence in Artificial Systems” (January 2026, Frontiers in Artificial Intelligence), attempts to redraw that line.
 Niazi proposes a rigorous framework to distinguish between Mimicry (stochastic pattern matching) and Genuine Intelligence (causal understanding).

-The full paper is available here: Beyond Mimicry: A Framework for Evaluating Genuine Intelligence in Artificial Systems.
+The full paper is available here: Beyond Mimicry.
+A Framework for Evaluating Genuine Intelligence in Artificial Systems.

 The Mimicry Trap

 Niazi argues that current evaluation metrics, like benchmarks on static datasets, are fundamentally flawed because they reward mimicry.
 A system can memorize the pattern of a solution without understanding the underlying logic.
-This is the “Stochastic Parrot” problem: fluent speech without semantic grounding.
+This is the “Stochastic Parrot” problem.
+Fluent speech without semantic grounding.

 The Genuine Intelligence Framework